shushtain/farba.nvim/README.md

 In light mode, the values (not keys) change to their opposites.
 Your custom element set to `vim.g.palette.general.gray.v05` will become a color with lightness 95 when `mode = "light"`.

-Please be mindful that `vim.g.farba` is ready AFTER the colorscheme is set.
-Don't use it in contexts that come before you initialize the theme.
-The most reliable pattern is:

 ## Cache

 `farba.nvim` caches themes to shave whopping 42% of total startup time on theme reuse!
 That's about 4 milliseconds, folks.
 The next version will be banana-flavored.